mindsbackyard/galvanic-test/Readme.md

 The most powerful part of **galvanic-test** are test fixtures to manage your test environments.
 A test fixture is a piece of code which setups *one* specific part of a test and makes sure that it's torn down after the test executed (even if it failed).
-If you know [pytest](https://docs.pytest.org/en/latest/) you should feal at home.
+If you know [pytest](https://docs.pytest.org/en/latest/) you should feel at home.
 If you have experience with XUnit-style frameworks, e.g., JUnit, CPPUnit, ...; then you can think about fixtures as different `before`/`after` blocks which belong together.
 ```Rust
 #[macro_use] extern crate galvanic_test;